-I hesitate to suggest a “first step” because that would imply that there is a “one size fits all” approach to sharing the beauty of our heritage with a fellow Jew.
+I hesitate to suggest a �first step� because that would imply that there is a �one size fits all� approach to sharing the beauty of our heritage with a fellow Jew.
 There are really no rights or wrongs when it comes to sharing our Yiddishkeit; so much of it has to do with who you both are and what your relationship is like.

 However, one thing is clear, the better your relationship is with another person the easier it is to share anything with them, whether about Judaism or anything else.
-A real relationship, based on care and mutual respect, and sharing your lives with one another is really the only “first step”.
-Getting together for coffee or lunch and just talking about your lives, your achievements and challenges, creates opportunities for sincere dialogue that will include things that are important to you such as Yiddishkeit.
+A real relationship, based on care and mutual respect, and sharing your lives with one another is really the only �first step�.

 At the right time, questions are always a great way of opening up a discussion on Jewish issues.
 For example, have you ever thought of doing any adult Jewish learning?
 Why do you think there is such a double standard when it comes to Israel?
 Have you ever thought of keeping kosher at home, or sending your kids to a Jewish day school or camp?
 How would you feel about your child intermarrying?
 Questions imply mutual respect and encourage dialogue, as opposed to well-meaning suggestions that could be taken the wrong way.